emreodabas/kubectl-plugins/README.md

  <summary><b>bulk update</b></summary>

  ##   **`bulk update`**
-`bulk .. update` is get your resource definitions and change any fields as you defined then update resource definitions.
+`bulk .. update` get your resource definitions and change any fields as you defined then update resource definitions.
  !!Warning!!
 If that parameter not found (with/out value) than nothing will be changed/updated.
 Standard not updated error will be throwed.

  #### Usage